ForestOfLight/Construct/README.md

 ### Construct Menu

 The main Construct menu can be accessed using a `paper` item.
 Using it will open a GUI where you can manage your structures instances.
 You can create new instances of structures, edit existing ones, and delete them when you no longer need them.
-There are plenty options available to customize your building style, including the ability build in layers.
+There are plenty options available to customize your building style!

 *Pro tip: You can name the paper after a structure instance to automagically select it when you open the menu!*